BillRaymond/agile-in-action-minima/_posts/2024-05-28-avoid-traps-along-the-value-trail.md

 **David Pereira:** Because that was distracting me.
 I don't want Grammarly to do that, I want Grammarly to make me a better writer.
 So great products help you do a job and make you better at that.
 But to enable someone to do that, it means you need to have a deep understanding of the problem space, instead of moving straight ahead to the solution space.

-**Bill Raymond AI:** And I think that's interesting.
+**Bill Raymond:** And I think that's interesting.
 And one of the things that does get exciting is when you unlock this new customer potential and you've said, oh, we found a way to do this new thing, create this new app think about the future and, redefine how our product works and things like that, those are really exciting times.

-**Bill Raymond AI:** And that gets people super excited to build more on top of that product and keep adding customer value.
+**Bill Raymond:** And that gets people super excited to build more on top of that product and keep adding customer value.
 But that initial excitement, everyone getting in and saying let's do this thing together and adding feature after feature, you can get right back into that trap state again, can't you?

 **David Pereira:** Yes, very easily.
 And that is the misunderstanding, because there are many people that think that that a great product is the one you have nothing to add.
 So it has all the features that are necessary.
 And I say, it's different, a great product, it's the one you have nothing to remove because it does a job done super well.